manach232/cave/README.md

 * Automated configuration of network interfaces
 * Automated installation of ssh
 * Python API

+Cave handles the creation of virtual machines and networks.
+It automates OS setup for Linux and Windows.
+It handles the setup of OpenSSH on the machines.

+So after the provisioning, you are left with a virtual infrastructure consisting of networks and machines you defined, ready to be connected to.
+An obvious next step is to further configure the machines using IaC tools like Ansible or Chef.

 ---

 ## Use Cases
 * use in conjunction with Ansible to build a full-fledged cyber range
 * quick and easy setup for testing environments
+* use for automated creation of virtual machines to test your code in

 ---
 ## Example topology